 Leasing can be an attractive option for many car buyers.
 It offers the advantages of consistently driving a newer vehicle for a lower monthly payment than purchasing the car outright.
 What many people don’t know is that there are often additional benefits if you pay for the entire lease upfront.
 This is called a one pay (or single pay or pre-paid) lease.
 Read more.

-3. Why special ordering a new car can be your best choice
+4. Why special ordering can be your best choice

 We’re a now driven society—between streaming video, overnight shipping and instant downloading, once we’ve decided we want something we expect it to arrive more or less instantaneously.
 Why then, would anyone want to order a car and wait several weeks for it to arrive when they could simply choose an in-stock vehicle at their nearest dealership and drive it home the same day?
 Read more.